STTAR Request for Business Participation

 - Students and companies maintain a liaison with the Cooperative Education/Career Office regarding the work experience.

 - Company and student each provide a final report to ND EPSCoR.

 - The STTAR contract may be extended to the academic year on a negotiated basis.

 North Dakota University System students and ND residents enrolled at other colleges and universities are eligible to work with ND companies for a minimum of eight (8) and up to 12 weeks during the summer months.
 Students must be U.S. citizens or possess an immigration (i.e., INS) work permit and be enrolled in cooperative education course credits.
 Additionally, students must have completed their sophomore year.

 Salary for the student must be a minimum of $400 per week ($10 per hour) for a minimum of eight (8) weeks.
 Please note that competitive salaries for technically-trained students generally exceed $10 per hour, based on cooperative education salary data.

 The business must provide a minimum 1:1 match and can elect to increase its cost share.
 In the past, the cost share by North Dakota companies has been over 2:1.

 The ND EPSCoR maximum contribution is up to $2,400 per student per summer ($200 per week for a maximum of 12 weeks).

 Allocation of positions is based on the availability of funds.
 Funding for up to 25 students is anticipated.

-Applications are being accepted immediately for STTAR Summer 2013.
-Priority is given to businesses that apply before April 3rd, 2013.
+STTAR Summer 2014 Applications are being accepted immediately with a final Due Date prior to 5:00 p.m.
+April 3rd, 2014.
 Companies are advised to apply immediately.
 The pool of top applicants diminish as end of academic year approaches.